StudSec/VUCTF2025-Challenges/forensics/Desciption.md

-Pick your favorite decompiler and have a good long stare
+Investigating and understanding what has happened on a computer system, preferably before the hackers have escaped.